Social network advertising

 Social network advertising, also known as social media targeting, is a group of terms used to describe forms of online advertising and digital marketing that focus on social networking services.
-A significant aspect of this type of advertising is that advertisers can take advantage of users' demographic information, psychographics, and other data points to target their ads.
+Advertisers can use users' demographic information, psychographics, and other data points to target their ads.

 Social media targeting combines targeting options (such as geotargeting, behavioural targeting, and socio-psychographic targeting) to make detailed target group identification possible.
-Essential factors also include users' likes, comments, views, and follows on social media platforms.
-With social media targeting, advertisements are distributed based on information gathered from target group profiles.
+The signals used include users' likes, comments, views, and follows on social media platforms.
+Advertisements are then distributed on the basis of information gathered from target group profiles.

 Social network advertising differs from social media targeting.
-Social media targeting enhances advertising by leveraging profile data to deliver ads directly to individual users.
-Conversely, social network advertising involves aligning social network users with target groups specified by the advertiser.
-Social media advertising encompasses the creation of content on social media platforms, interaction with followers, and the execution of advertisements.
+Social media targeting uses profile data to deliver advertisements to individual users, whereas social network advertising involves matching social network users to target groups specified by the advertiser.
+Social media advertising encompasses the creation of content on social media platforms, interaction with followers, and the placement of advertisements.

 Application

-People who use social networking sites share a variety of personal information data points about themselves, including their age, gender, interests, and location, and this stored information allows advertisers to create specific target groups and individualize their advertisements.
-The advantage for advertisers is that their ads can reach a particular set of audiences who are interested in the product or service.
-The benefit for users is that they can see advertisements that may be more relevant to their interests.
-The data collected goes beyond personal demographics.
-The content a user has engaged with, including the length of time they remained engaged forms a key part of data collection and targeting.
+People who use social networking sites disclose personal information data points about themselves, including their age, gender, interests, and location, and this stored information allows advertisers to define target groups and to individualize their advertisements.
+Advertisers use it to reach audiences identified as interested in a product or service, and users may in turn see advertisements more closely matched to their interests.
+The data collected extends beyond demographics to the content a user has engaged with and the length of that engagement.

 Facebook

-Facebook has developed targeting technology that allows advertisements to reach a specific audience.
-This is within the Facebook Ads product, available to users and businesses alike.
-While posting an ad through the Facebook Ad Manager, an advertiser is provided with a set of characteristics that will define their target market.
-These traits include geographical location, gender, age, work, relationship status, and interests such as music.
-Facebook claims advertisers can customize their target audience based on their behaviour, such as purchasing patterns, device usage, and other activities.
-This makes the ads less intrusive and more successful in delivering the appropriate content to the right audience.
-The advertisement algorithm is also capable of monitoring performance so that advertisers or Facebook marketers can modify their audience and the nature, budget, and duration of the ads based on their performance.
-Many new advertisers use Facebook as a platform because they have easy-to-use dashboards that are free to access while having a large audience for their advertisements.
+Facebook provides targeting tools that allow advertisements to be directed at a defined audience through the Facebook Ads product, which is available to individual users and to businesses.
+When an advertisement is placed through the Facebook Ad Manager, or the Meta Ads Manager, the advertiser selects characteristics that define the target market, among them geographical location, gender, age, occupation, relationship status, and interests such as music.
+Facebook states that advertisers can further refine an audience by behaviour, such as purchasing patterns and device usage, and that this makes advertisements less intrusive and better matched to their audience.
+The system also reports campaign performance, which advertisers can use to adjust the audience, budget, and duration of a campaign.
+Its campaign tools are free to access and reach a large user base, factors that have been cited as reasons for the platform's use by new advertisers.